Nepal Travel Guide : Everest Base Camp Trekking

 DO I NEED TO HIRE A GUIDE/AGENCY FOR THIS TREK?

 You are free to trek independently.
-But we advise you to take along a guide or a porter given the difficult topography and unpredictable weather.
+But we advise you to take along a guide or a porter, given the complex topography and unpredictable weather.
 Hiring an agency is even better as it will take care of everything.

-You can visit website below for further information :
+You can visit the website below for further information :